KJ-Script/KJ-Script/README.md

 # 👋 Welcome, I’m Keti
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web and Mobile development
-- 🌱 I’m currently learning BackEnd development and  AI
+- 🌱 I’m currently learning Back-end development and  AI
 - 📫 How to reach me : ketiyohannes@gmail.com